 Seven CRPR 1B plant species were determined to have moderate potential to occur at the mapped limits of construction in the vicinity of the Fern Road Substation site and surrounding area (Table 3.4-2), but none of these were observed during previously conducted site botanical surveys.
 The Fern Road Substation site vicinity is located on grazed land, reducing the potential for the occurrence of special-status plant species.
 However, if these plants were present in the work area, direct impacts could include destruction of individual plants, and indirect impacts could include loss of suitable habitat areas and introduction of nonnative weed species that may outcompete these plants.
 These potential impacts would be less than significant at the Fern Road Substation Facilities sites with implementation of APMs BIO-9, BIO-10, BIO-11, and BIO-13.
 APM BIO-9 provides for preconstruction surveys for special-status and rare plants and wildlife by a qualified biologist.
-If found, these species would be avoided, or if not avoidable, resource agencies would be consulted to determine how to proceed.
+Prior to vegetation removal for substation construction, rare plant surveys would be conducted throughout the blue oak woodland habitat for silvery false-lupine and other rare plants with potential to occur.
+If found, these species would be completely avoided; or if not avoidable, resource agencies would be consulted to determine how to proceed.
 Implementation of APM BIO-10 would avoid sensitive biological areas, including seasonal wetlands, streams, and known populations of silvery false-lupine, with at least a 5-foot buffer.
 Implementation of APM BIO-11 would keep vegetation removal to a minimum, and APM BIO-13 requires vehicles to be cleaned prior to arriving on-site, limiting the potential spread of noxious weeds.
 Implementation of these APMs would reduce impacts on special-status plants during construction of the Fern Road Substation Facilities to a less-than-significant level.

 For the PG&E Facilities, impacts on special-status and rare plants including silvery false-lupine in the vicinity of the Fern Road Substation site would be reduced by implementation of AMM-1, AMM-2, AMM-3, AMM-4, AMM-11, AMM-14, AMM-15, and AMM-16.
 AMM-1 requires annual worker training on HCP requirements; AMM-2 requires parking on existing roads or disturbed ground; AMM-3 minimizes the development of new roads in areas of natural vegetation; AMM-4 routes paths and work sites away from biologically sensitive areas; AMM-11 applies erosion and sediment control BMPs to protect waterways; AMM-14 provides for revegetation with weed-free seed mix; AMM-15 prohibits refueling near wetlands or waterways; and AMM-16 promotes a buffer of 50 feet for wetlands and riparian areas.
 Implementation of these AMMs would reduce impacts on special-status plants during construction of the PG&E Facilities in the vicinity of the Fern Road Substation site to a less-than-significant level.
-Construction at the PG&E Facilities at the Round Mountain Substation, Table Mountain

-Substation, Cascade Substation, and Redding Service Center would take place within developed areas, and therefore, would result in no impacts on special-status plants.
+Construction at the PG&E Facilities at the Round Mountain Substation, Table Mountain Substation, Cascade Substation, and Redding Service Center would take place within developed areas, and therefore, would result in no impacts on special-status plants.